Sleep inversion: Other causes

 Severe cases of delayed sleep phase disorder (DSPD), jet-lag, or other circadian rhythm disorders are non-encephalopathic causes of inverted behaviors.
 For example, in very severe DSPD, a patient may only feel sleepy right after sunrise and having a waking time late in the day that renders them completely awake for the resulting night.
 Another more common example is those with jet-lag whose circadian rhythms are not entrained to the destination they have arrived at, which depending on the differences between the time zones of the original location of the traveler and the destination, may cause a temporary reversal of the rhythm until the body can adjust.
+Sleep inversion can also be a normal variant in the ageing population, particularly in those in care homes, without the presence of an underlying neurological or psychiatric condition.